jlinoff/cmpds/README.md

 PASSED
 ```

-This tool has been tested using Python 2.7 and Python 3.5 on Mac OS X 10.11.6 and CentOS 7.2.
+This tool has been tested using Python 2.7 and Python 3.5 on Mac OS X 10.12.2, CentOS 6.5 and CentOS 7.3.
 It should run on any linux or BSD unix system using a standard installation.
 It will also probably run on Windows systems but I am unable to test that because I don't have one available.